Massachusetts Juvenile Defense Lawyer

 Being prosecuted in juvenile court is frightening for any juvenile.
 The formality of the proceedings alone can be incomprehensible to those accused of delinquency.
 In most cases, juveniles at least grasp that the conduct for which they stand accused was unacceptable, or even illegal – such as possession of alcohol or even assault & battery.
 But, unfortunately, there is an alarming trend among law enforcement to charge juveniles for conduct that, until recently, was correctly dismissed as the result of simple immaturity, better dealt with by parents than probation officers.

 To properly represent a juvenile charged with a crime, a criminal defense lawyer must develop a rapport with not just the client, but his parents.
 Kevin J. Mahoney has been representing juveniles for nearly twenty years.
 By patiently listening to his client, painstakingly reviewing the charges and accusations with him or her, and explaining the proceedings he earns the trust of his young client.
 Juveniles have proven to be some of Attorney Mahoney’s most challenging clients and, more often than not, the most rewarding to help.
-If you would like to meet with Attorney Mahoney to discuss your son or daughter’s case, give us a call at 617-492-0055 to set-up a free consultation or use our online contact form.
+If you would like to meet with Attorney Mahoney to discuss your son or daughter’s case, give us a call at 617-492-0055 to set-up a free consultation.

 The criminal justice system has long purported to recognize the difference between the “delinquency” of children and the “criminality” of adult offenders.
 The United States Supreme Court has chimed in, noting that “the State has a ‘parens patriae interest in preserving and promoting the welfare of the child’ [making] a juvenile proceeding fundamentally different from an adult criminal trial.”
 Schall vs. Martin, 467 U.S. 253, 263 (1984).